Coherent estimation of risk measures: Introduction

+The key novel contribution of this paper is the development of the robust representation and structural classification of all CREs, see Theorem~\ref{th:coherent_estimator_representation}.
+The developed estimator-level dual representation reveals an inherent link between CREs and suprema of linear estimators, thereby bridging risk management and robust statistics.
+Indeed, we show that a CRE is law-invariant\footnote{Similar to risk measures, a law-invariant CRE does not depend on the ordering of the input sample.
+See Definition~\ref{def:law_invariant_estimator}.} if and only if it can be represented as a supremum over a set of $L$-estimators; see Theorem~\ref{th:law_inv_est_representation}.
+Moreover, assuming additionally that a CRE is comonotonic, we show that it can be represented as a single $L$-estimator; see Theorem~\ref{th:comonotonic_CRE}.
+The importance of such results is evident.

+Our canonical framework not only allows the construction of risk estimators that are designed to possess the desired risk management properties but enables the systematic selection of favorable estimators from the wide variety of existing alternatives.
+It also ensures that the chosen methods remain practically applicable, are robust, distribution-free, and aligned with supervisory expectations, see e.g.~\cite{EGIM}.
+As a byproduct, we show that many popular parametric and semi-parametric risk estimators are not coherent as their structure differs from that of CREs.

+Furthermore, through a series of examples, we show that the coherence of the underlying theoretical risk measure is not necessarily preserved by its estimators.
+Using simulated and market data, we show that some traditionally used estimators of $\var$ and $\ES$ do not satisfy CRE properties with non-negligible probability, even if the sampling is from an elliptical distribution.
+We also show that, even when the underlying risk measure is fixed, different CRE weighting schemes can lead to substantially different estimation accuracy, bias, and capital adequacy.

-For completeness, let us comment how this paper is linked to other results from the risk representation and risk estimation literature, and provide more insight into the underlying regulatory and supervisory background.
+For completeness, we discuss next the link between this paper and other results from the risk representation and risk estimation literature, and provide more insight into the underlying regulatory and supervisory background.

-First, we note there exists a vast literature on risk measure representation, developed from the ground up using an axiomatic approach, originally introduced in \cite{ArtDelEbeHea1997} and later extended to various setups; cf. \cite{DraKup2013} for an overview of one step risk measures, and \cite{Bielecki2024} for dynamic setup.
-Within this approach, risk measures can be described in several equivalent ways, allowing both the construction of specific measures and the development of numerical approximation schemes for them.
-As far as we know, this theory, and consequent robust representations for specific families of risk measures, have not been transferred to risk estimation which is the core topic of this paper.
+(A) There exists a vast literature on risk measure representation, developed from the ground up using an axiomatic approach, originally introduced in \cite{ArtDelEbeHea1997} and later extended to various setups; cf. \cite{DraKup2013} for an overview of one step risk measures, and \cite{Bielecki2024} for a dynamic setup.
+Within the axiomatic approach, risk measures can be described in several equivalent ways, allowing both the construction of specific measures and the development of numerical approximation schemes for them.
+As far as we know, this theory, and consequent robust representations for specific families of risk measures, have not been transferred to risk estimation before, and the interaction between normative properties of risk measures and their estimators has not been investigated, which is the core topic of this paper.